 Between these two classes of assets (libraries and company-owned), there are usually tens of thousands of mostly unused content assets.

-So cull, curate and personalize.
-Before we let magpie even get close to a client’s resources, we ask them to take a scythe and reduce reduce reduce.
 This cull is the most important part of the curation process and usually gets from 10k+ assets to under a thousand.
 We preach less.
-Of course 1,000 is still far too much for an individual to make sense of so you’ll need some further prioritisation / personalization which is what our skills-based algorithms do.
+Of course 1,000 is still far too much for an individual to make sense of so you’ll need some further prioritisation / personalization which is what our recommendations algorithms do.
 And so the user experience goes from 10,000 to more like 10.
 Cognitively feasible.

 2. Bad data